Ready to say goodbye to debt for good? Learn More

 For example, some jobs require workers to access sensitive information or have a security clearance.
 These employers need to know that their new hires don’t have a history of criminal behavior related to their job responsibilities.

 Similarly, some employers use employee credit checks to better evaluate the risks of hiring specific job seekers.
-For example, if you’re drowning in debt and you’re asking for a job managing client finances, the employer may want to ask you some questions about why you’re qualified to give financial advice when you’re struggling with your own financial situation.
+For example, if you have significant debt and you’re asking for a job managing client finances, the employer may ask you why you’re qualified to give financial advice when you’re struggling with your own financial situation.

 Federal Jobs